 The ground under the garden plots is still fairly hard packed from when it was a large construction equipment parking lot.
 So we have discovered that the best watering method is by hand or with a weeping hose.
 The plot can be completely watered in 10 minutes or less.

 The soil in the plots was originally a mixture of Whitkopp garden soil and BARR-TECH compost.
 Since then we have added mulched leaves, rabbit manure, and in 2021 we started to add soil from Marle worm Growers.
 Fertilizers need to be organic and approved by the garden coordinator.

 The 4 x 10 plot and the row around the plot is the maintenance responsibility of the plot holder.
 This means keeping up on the weeds pulling and trash removal.

 We are an “Organic Garden” so any soil building additions need to be organic.
 Weed killing poisons are not permitted at the PPCG.
 Weed digging and pulling is the method used.

 The summer months are normally significantly hot and the PPCG has great sun exposure.
-Mulching garden plots is important, and for the 2022 season we have a significant pile of leaves decaying that can be used for this purpose.
+Mulching garden plots is important, and we have a significant pile of leaves decaying that can be used for this purpose.